CS484/555 - Introduction to Computer Vision - Fall 2024

 The goal of the project is to develop/implement a computer vision algorithm and assess its performance on relevant and standard data.

-• You will work in a group of two.
-(If there is an odd number of students, one group will consist of three students.)
+• You will work in a group of three students.

 • Although there is no restriction for the topic that you will select (as long as it is related with the course contents), the students should seek consent for their project topic.
 Since we want to minimise possible overlaps over project topics, two groups will not be allowed to work on a very similar topic; The project topics will be confirmed on a first-come-first-served basis.